Some phenomenological aspects of a new $U(1)'$ model: Conclusions

 \section{Conclusions}

 Extensions with abelian non-universal $U(1)'$ symmetry are very well-motivated models which involves a wide number of theoretical aspects.
+In this work, by requiring non-universality in the left-handed quark sector, we proposed a new $G_{sm} \times U(1)_X$ gauge model with $Z'$ family non-universal gauge couplings, where two new gauge parameters arise: the $Z'-$ mass and the $U(1)_X$ coupling constant.
+By using the experimental limits on Drell-Yan cross section at CERN-LHC, we found constraints on these parameters at 95\% CL, obtaining upper bounds as shown in Fig. \ref{fig1}.
+Invariant-mass distributions for top-pair final states were generated using the Calchep package at $8$ TeV c.m. energy at LHC, obtaining $Z'$ resonances at $m_{Z'}=2, 2.5$ and $3$ TeV for two cases: i.) adjustable and ii.) fixed values of the coupling $g_X$.

-In this work, by requiring non-universality in the left-handed quark sector, we proposed a new $G_{sm} \times U(1)_X$ gauge model with Yukawa interactions invariant under a global $Z_2 \times U(1)_{T_3}$ symmetry.
-With the addition of three exotic quark singlets, one scalar doublet and two scalar singlets, we obtained a free-anomaly theory which predict zero-texture mass matrices for the ordinary SM quarks with three massless quarks (u, d, s), and three massive quarks (c, b, t) at the electroweak scale (GeV).
-The mixing between SM quarks and the new exotic quarks consistent with the symmetries and the cancelation of the chiral anomalies, provided masses to the lightest quarks (u, d, s) at the MeV scales.
+On the other hand, with the addition of three exotic quark singlets, one scalar doublet and two scalar singlets, we obtained a free-anomaly theory with Yukawa interactions invariant under a global $Z_2 \times U(1)_{T_3}$ symmetry which predict zero-texture mass matrices for the ordinary SM quarks with three non-physical massless quarks (u, d, s), and three massive quarks (c, b, t) at the electroweak scale (GeV).
+However, if mixing between SM quarks and the new exotic quarks consistent with the symmetries and the cancelation of the chiral anomalies are taken into account, the lightest quarks (u, d, s) obtain masses at the MeV scales.
 Predictable mass ratios were obtained with few free parameters, and hierarchical structures arose "naturally" without large tuning of the Yukawa couplings.
 These hierarchies can be understood as follows:

 \begin{itemize}

 \item[-] $m_{u,d,s}/m_{c,b,t}:$ Due to the non-universal $U(1)_X$ gauge symmetry and a global $Z_2$ symmetry, the Yukawa interactions among ordinary matter lead to zero-texture mass matrices of the up- and down-type quarks.
 However, since an additional $U(1)_{T_3}$ global symmetry is required only for the down sector, the mass structure between up- and down-type quarks is not equivalent: while in the up sector the c- and t-quarks acquire masses at the scale $\nu _1 \sim $ GeV, in the down sector only the b-quark obtains mass at this scale through $\nu _2$.
 Thus, the three quarks (u, d, s) remain massless.
 On the other hand, to cancel the chiral anomalies, three exotic quarks $T, J^{1,2}$ (and one neutrino singlet $(\nu _R)^c$) are introduced.
 The interactions between the massless and the exotic quarks, provide masses to the former.
 These masses are inverse in the heavy quark masses, obtaining a see saw-type mechanisms: $m_{u,d,s} \sim \nu \nu_{\sigma }/\nu _{\chi } \sim $ [GeV$^2$]$/[TeV]$ $\sim$ [MeV].